 The Company presents basic earnings per share data for its common shares, calculated by dividing the earnings attributable to common shareholders of the Company by the weighted average number of shares outstanding during the period.
 The Company uses the treasury stock method for calculating diluted earnings per share.
 Under this method the dilutive effect on earnings per share is calculated on the use of the proceeds that could be obtained upon exercise of options, warrants and similar instruments.
 It assumes that the proceeds of such exercise would be used to purchase common shares at the average market price during the period.
-However, the calculation of earnings and diluted loss per share for the years ended December 31, 2024, 2023, and 2022 excludes the effects of various conversions and exercise of options and warrants that would be anti-dilutive.
+However, the calculation of earnings and diluted loss per share during the period excludes the effects of various conversions and exercise of options and warrants that would be anti-dilutive.